kylepjohnson/new-alex-commentaries/README.md

 ## Step 1: Data Scraping

-Query user-defined documents (for example: Homer Iliad) for citations and label the data during the process of scraping.
+Query user-defined documents, such as `Homer Iliad OR Odyssey` for citations and label the data during the process of scraping.

+The text data is scraped by lines and an example of the labeled data is shown as follows:\
+*{'content': 'Megarians for Salamis, they quoted Iliad 2.
+558, where ', 'annotations': [{'start': 35, 'end': 47, 'label': 'Citation'}]}*\
+Here the `start` and `end` variables record the indices of the begining and end of the citation included in the `content`.

 The procedure of data scraping is illustrated in `1_do_scraping.ipynb`

 ## Step 2: Train BERT Model

-Based on the labeled dataset, train a Named Entity Recognition (NER) BERT model for citations.
+Based on the labeled dataset, train a Token Classification BERT model for Named Entity Recognition (NER) that automatically finds citations (For more information: [Link](https://huggingface.co/transformers/model_doc/bert.html#bertfortokenclassification)).

 The procedure of model training using a sample dataset is shown in `2_do_ner_training.ipynb`.